hashgraph/hedera-improvement-proposal/HIP/hip-30.md

 The asset reference of the non-fungible token type is each of realm, shard, and token ID of the token separated with a dash (`.`).
 The format of the realm, shard, and token ID are unsigned integer in decimal representation.

+An optional checksum may be added after the token identifier delimited by a dash ('-').
+It consists of up to 5 lowercase letters.
+The optional checksum may or may not be valid.
+Intermediaries may or may not validate the checksum, only Hedera Systems are guaranteed to reject an invalid checksum.

 The Token ID is the serial number.
 The format of the serial number is an unsigned integer in decimal representation.